microsoft/terraform-provider-power-platform/examples/quickstarts/201-D365-finance-environment/README.md

 ### Dynamics 365 Finance Environment

-This module creates a Dynamics 365 Finance environment using the default settings specified by the 'templates' and 'template_metadata' properties.
+This module creates a Dynamics 365 Finance development environment using the default settings specified by the 'templates' and 'template_metadata' properties.

 ## Limitations and Considerations